colah/NN-Topology-Post/index.md

 </div>
 <div class="spaceafterimg"></div>

-My intuition is that we should learn the vector field at fixed points (just take some fixed points from the training set to use as anchors) and interpolate in some manner.
+One could learn the vector field at fixed points (just take some fixed points from the training set to use as anchors) and interpolate in some manner.
 The vector field above is of the form:

 $$F(x) = \frac{v_0f_0(x) + v_1f_1(x)}{1+f_0(x)+f_1(x)}$$